-Erick Marquez serves as a Media Arts Instructor for CCE.
+Erick Marquez serves as a technology specialist for CCE.
 Erick Adrian Marquez is a published comic book artist, sculptor, and muralist, with a style that’s bold and unique.
 He is a graduate of the Kansas City Art Institute.
 His professional experience began with an internship at Warner Bros./DC Comics in New York City and has created for a wide array of clients, ranging from AT&T/Verizon to Conan O’Brien’s comic book biography.
 Aside from being a full time freelance artist, Erick teaches visual art and music, locally, in workshops and studios.

 Chad Pieratt is responsible in assisting with all financial functions, which include accounts payables, account receivables, financial reporting, payroll, budgeting, banking, and general ledger activity.
 He has over 8 years’ experience in accounting and financing within multiple industries including hospitality and medical, beginning his career in the United States Marine Corps as an Aviation Ordnanceman.
 He went on to earn a Bachelor of Science with a concentration in Finance from DeVry University with Cum Laude Honors and a Master of Business Administration with a concentration in Finance from Keller Graduate School of Management, as well as a Six Sigma Yellow Belt certification.

 Nelson Pino serves as the coordinator of internal operations, while performing a wide range of administrative activities, and front desk security.
 As the CADRE program assistant he collects reports for Primetime and inputs data.
 He also coordinates necessary maintenance for the Center and organizes the volunteer program.
 Nelson is from Cali, Colombia in South America.
 He holds a degree as an Industrial Engineer from Universidad Autonoma of Occidente in Cali and a master of Total Quality Control and Management from Valley University.